 To do this, begin by creating a Technology Report based on your search results.
 This can be done by clicking on the "Insights" option from the search results page.

 From here, you will straightaway be able to see a list of the top companies within this technology field.

 You can also identify new and emerging companies within a specific technology field in Insights by looking at the "New Entrants" graph, which is found in the "Assignee Analysis" area.

 Either of these methods is an effective way of identifying competitors and also shows that there are multiple different ways of identifying your competitors using PatSnap.
 It should also be noted that Insights focuses on the current portfolio for a particular assignee and not their full portfolio.

 Once you have identified your competitors it is equally important to track them after this so that you can keep up-to-date with the technology fields that they are currently working in or plan to work in the future.
 There are various different ways to track competitors using PatSnap by utilizing a multitude of its different functionalities.

 Once you have identified your competitors it is worthwhile to do a full portfolio search on their patents so that you can get a full picture of the technology fields they are currently working in or have worked in the past.
-To do this, type the competitor's company name into the "All Assignees" field in the "Advanced" Search page.
+To do this, type the competitor's company name into the "All Assignees" field in the "Field" Search page.
 This will automatically search using 4 different Assignee search fields (Original Assignee, Standardized Original Assignee, Current Assignee, Standardized Current Assignee) to give you a broad scope of their portfolios.